-- Life sciences, health sciences, biohealth and psychology:: health, medicine, public health, hospital management and health care, pharmaceutical industry, animal health, clinical trials, the environment, biology, agriculture, marine sciences.
+- Life sciences, health sciences, biohealth and psychology:: health, medicine, public healthcare, hospital management and health assistance, pharmaceutical industry, animal health, clinical trials, the environment, biology, agriculture, marine sciences.

-- Public administrations: official statistics institutes, centres studying social trends and public opinion, demographic projections, exploitation of cadastral information, local administration (smart cities, citizen collaboration and relations), assessment of public policies, etc.
+- Public administrations: official statistics institutes, centres studying social trends and public opinion, demographic projections, use of cadastral information, local administration (smart cities, citizen collaboration and relations), assessment of public policies, etc.

-- Teaching and research: : secondary school teaching, university teaching and research, continuous professional development and basic research.
+- Teaching and research: secondary school teaching, university teaching and research, continuous learning and basic research.

 - Media and social networks: print, radio, television, cinema, investigative journalism and data journalism.
-Web analytics (views, visits, time on the page, new visits, pages per visit, etc.) should also be included here.
+Very importantly, web analytics (views, visits, time on the page, new visits, pages per visit, etc.).